 Country Condition Information: Reports from human rights groups, the United Nations and governments; and news reports on tpoics including repression and intimidation, gender-based violence, elections, and politics.

-Haitian Women and Asylum: Including model affidavits and human rights reports
+Haitian Women and Asylum: Get expert research and advice; model affdidavits and human rights reports

 Criminal Deportees: Including case law and legal analyses of U.S. and international law, reports on prison conditions and treatment of deportees, and news reports of deportation issues.

 Political Violence: Including cases and background on political violence in Haiti.